hankertrix/augment-command.yazi/README.md

   recursively extracting archives, with the `open` command.
-  This is the intended way to use this command, as the `open` command is meant to be the command that opens everything, so it is a bit counterintuitive to have to use a special key bind to extract archives.
+  This is the intended way to use this command, as the `open` command is meant to be the command that opens everything, so it is a bit counterintuitive to have to use a separate key to extract archives.

   To replace the built-in `extract` plugin, copy the [`extract` openers section][yazi-yazi-toml-extract-openers]